Brandon Roy: Minnesota Timberwolves (2012–2013)

 In June 2012, Roy announced that he was planning to make a comeback to the NBA.
 He said he had recovered enough to play after having the platelet-rich plasma procedure that Kobe Bryant also had to keep his knees healthy.
 He could not play for Portland under the current NBA Collective Bargaining Agreement because of Portland's amnesty of him in 2011.
 Roy entered the free agent market on July 1, 2012.
 Roy reportedly had expressed interest in signing with the Dallas Mavericks, Golden State Warriors, Minnesota Timberwolves, Indiana Pacers, or Chicago Bulls.

 On July 31, 2012, Roy signed with the Minnesota Timberwolves.
 The deal put Roy with All-Star forward Kevin Love and point guard Ricky Rubio.
 He decided to wear No. 3, the number he wore during his college years at Washington.
 He felt well during training camp but suffered an injury after a collision during a preseason game on October 26, 2012.
 He played in five regular season games before needing season-ending surgery on his right knee.
 He averaged 5.8 points per game, 2.8 rebounds per game, and 4.6 assists per game in 24.4 minutes during the 2012–13 season.
 Roy was waived by Minnesota on May 10, 2013.
 Afterwards, he said, "Any time you walk away from the game, you have 'what-ifs'.
 I feel like I was able to answer those questions last year by going out there and giving it a try."

 Coaching career

 After ending his playing career, Roy joined Nathan Hale High School as the head coach of the boys' basketball team in 2016.
 In March 2017, he received the Naismith National High School Coach of the Year award after his team posted a perfect 29–0 record during the regular season.

 With the departure of Michael Porter Jr., Jontay Porter, and P. J. Fuller, Roy was named as head coach of Garfield High School's boys' basketball team in May 2017.
 He stepped down as head coach during the 2018–19 season for undisclosed reasons but returned in 2019.
+He stepped down again following the 2019–20 season but returned in 2022.